jplalor/jplalor.github.io/hugo/content/homepage.md

 I am an Assistant Professor at the [Mendoza College of Business][mendoza] at the [University of Notre Dame][nd].
-I recently defended my Ph.D. dissertation at the University of Massachusetts Amherst in the [College of Information and Computer Science][cics].
+I completed my Ph.D. at the University of Massachusetts Amherst in the [College of Information and Computer Science][cics].
 At UMass I was a member of the [Bio-NLP][bionlp] group, working with Dr. Hong Yu.
 My research interests are in Machine Learning and Natural Language Processing.
-I am particularly interested in model evaluation and quantifying uncertainty, as well as applications in biomedical informatics.
+I am particularly interested in model evaluation, quantifying uncertainty, and biomedical informatics.

 Prior to UMass, I worked as a software developer at [Eze Software][eze] in Chicago and as an IT Audit Associate for [KPMG][kpmg].
 I received my Master's Degree in Computer Science at [DePaul University][depaul], where I worked on projects in Computer Science Education and Recommender Systems.